jjstickel/covid-19_ts_analysis/analyze_covide_time_series_notebook.md

 cvp.exp_fit_confirmed_plot(corona)
 ```

 The dashed lines are exponential fits to the early-time confirmed cases.
 Despite all the talk about COVID-19 growing exponentially, exponential growth did not last very long at all.
-This right plot shows confirmed cases (per capita) on a semilog scale.
+The right plot shows confirmed cases (per capita) on a semilog scale.
 A number of plots shown on the web are on a log scale like this, which would make sense if growth was truly exponential (the dashed lines are the exponential fits and appear linear here).
 Since growth is not exponential for long, I personally do not think using a log scale is appropriate.
 Most people without scientific training have a hard time interpreting log-scale figures.

 ```python
 cvp.confirmed_deaths_simul_global_plot(corona)